AppMetrics/Docs.DocFx/getting-started/sampling/index.md

 ## Exponentially Decaying Resevoir Sampling

-A histogram with an [exponentially decaying reservoir](../../api/App.Metrics.Sampling.ExponentiallyDecayingReservoir.html) produces [quantiles](https://en.wikipedia.org/wiki/Quantile) which are representative of (roughly) the last five minutes of data, providing a sense of recency unlike Unifor Resevoir Sampling.
+A histogram with an [exponentially decaying reservoir](../../api/App.Metrics.Sampling.ExponentiallyDecayingReservoir.html) produces [quantiles](https://en.wikipedia.org/wiki/Quantile) which are representative of approximately the last five minutes of data, providing a sense of recency unlike Unifor Resevoir Sampling.

 This sampling resevoir can be used when you are interested in recent changes to the distribution of data rather than a median on the lifetime of the histgram.